SophieLi0720/Cash-Machine/README.md

 ## This app is designed to:
 1. Emulate a cash dispensing device like an ATM
-2. Suport vvarious denominations and update balance after transactions automatically
+2. Suport various denominations and update balance after the transactions automatically
 3. Process transaction request, provide information and dispense legal combinations of notes

 ## Further Development(TODO):
-1. Threshold notification and different error notifications for the different reasons for failures
+1. Implement threshold notification and different error notifications for the different reasons for failures
 2. Break down the WithdrawResult class to guarantee maintainability